veryfi/veryfi-lens-wasm/README.md

 2.`npx local-ssl-proxy --key localhost-key.pem --cert localhost.pem --source 3001 --target 3000` (You will need local certificate, possible to make with `mkcert`)
 3. Go to `https://localhost:3001`

-For production build (any framework) or if you prefer using build instead of dev environment `wasm` directory should be in your `dist` directory (near your built index.html) and your server should use **https and ssl** and include following headers:
+For production build (any framework) or if you prefer using build instead of dev environment `wasm` directory should be in your `dist` directory (near your built index.html)

 ```
 'Cross-Origin-Opener-Policy', 'same-origin';